-- A. When a use or activity is not stated or specified in this Ordinance, the Zoning Administrator may either interpret the use or activity as being substantially similar to those allowed in the District or request the Zoning Board of Appeals to make a determination at its next regular meeting or at a special meeting called for that purpose.
+A. When a use or activity is not stated or specified in this Ordinance, the Zoning Administrator may either interpret the use or activity as being substantially similar to those allowed in the District or request the Zoning Board of Appeals to make a determination at its next regular meeting or at a special meeting called for that purpose.
 The Zoning Administrator or Board of Appeals, as applicable, shall also determine whether the use or activity is a special land use or a use permitted by right.
 An applicant may also petition the Township for an amendment to the Zoning Ordinance to address the use or activity being considered.
-If new ordinance, it has been determined to be an appropriate use for the township, and the township determines that there is a demonstrated need not otherwise reasonably accommodated in the region, then the Planning Commission shall develop the amendatory language to address the use or activity being considered. - B. The Zoning Administrator or Board of Appeals, as applicable, shall base the decision on a finding that the proposed use: - 1.
-Is not specifically listed in any other District.
+If new ordinance language is necessary to address a use not otherwise classified in the ordinance, it has been determined to be an appropriate use for the township, and the township determines that there is a demonstrated need not otherwise reasonably accommodated in the region, then the Planning Commission shall develop the amendatory language to address the use or activity being considered.